jakubpas/error-exception/README.md

 ## Motivation

-The idea of this package is to add composer auto-loader functionality to GAPI code and make it PHP>5.4 compatible.
-There also some minor bug fixes since the original version.
+The idea of this package is to replace most of the terminating runtime errors with the recoverable exceptions.

 ## Installation